Williams's p + 1 algorithm

 In computational number theory, Williams's p + 1 algorithm is an integer factorization algorithm, one of the family of algebraic-group factorisation algorithms.
 It was invented by Hugh C. Williams in 1982.

 It works well if the number N to be factored contains one or more prime factors p such that p + 1 is smooth, i.e. p + 1 contains only small factors.
 It uses Lucas sequences to perform exponentiation in a quadratic field.

 It is analogous to Pollard's p − 1 algorithm.
+In fact, it is also able to find p if p − 1 is smooth, in which case it degenerates into a slow version of Pollard's algorithm.

 Algorithm

 Choose some integer A greater than 2 which characterizes the Lucas sequence:

 where all operations are performed modulo N.